 BMED 380 course notes via modules will be posted online and select readings will be made available by the instructor.

-This material is copyrighted and is for the sole use of students registered in BMED 380.
-This material shall not be distributed or disseminated to anyone other than students registered in BMED 380.
+This material is copyrighted and is for the sole use of students registered in BMED 380 Evolutionary Biology of Cancer.
+This material shall not be distributed or disseminated to anyone other than students registered in BMED 380 Evolutionary Biology of Cancer.
 Failure to abide by these conditions is a breach of copyright, and may also constitute a breach of academic integrity under the University Senate’s Academic Integrity Policy Statement.